tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 For the repository owner, and contributors these guidelines are a way to communicate how people should contribute.

 To help you save on time and hassle down the road,  these contribution guidelines will help for submitting well-formed pull requests and opening useful issues.

-The following is laid out to help govern and champion a productive collabrative effort.
+The following is laid out to help govern and champion a productive collaborative effort.

 # ISSUES
 The following resource may help you understand the process for submitting an Issue.